dak180/oxidizer/flam3/README.txt

-jpeg            NA              jpeg quality for compression, default is native jpeg default format          png             "jpg" or "ppm" or "png" pixel_aspect    1.0             aspect ratio of pixels (width over height), eg 0.90909 for NTSC seed            random          integer seed for random numbers, defaults to time+pid verbose         0               if non-zero then print progress meter on stderr bits            33              also 16, 32, or 64: sets bit-width of internal buffers (33 means 32-bit floating-point) bpc             8               bits per channel of color: only png supports 16 (render/animate) image           filename        replace palette with png, jpg, or ppm image use_vars        -1              comma separated list of variation #'s to use when generating a random flame (genome only) tries           50              number of tries to make to find a good genome. method          NA              method for crossover: alternate, interpolate, or union. symmetry        NA              set symmetry of result. clone           NA              clone input (this is an alternative to mutate) strip           NA              strip input, frame and nframes control which one. transparency    0               make bknd transparent, if format supports it name_enable     0               use 'name' attr in <flame> to name image output if present (render only) nick            ""              nickname to use in <edit> tags / img comments url             ""              url to use in <edit> tags / img comments id		""		ID  to use in <edit> tags / img comments comment         ""              comment string for <edit> tags (genome only) use_mem         auto            floating point number of bytes of memory to use (render only) nthreads        auto            number of threads to use (render and animate) noedits         unset           omit edit tags from output (genome only) print_edit_depth 0              depth to truncate <edit> tag structure.
+jpeg            NA              jpeg quality for compression, default is native jpeg default format          png             "jpg" or "ppm" or "png" pixel_aspect    1.0             aspect ratio of pixels (width over height), eg 0.90909 for NTSC isaac_seed      random          string to be used in generating random seed.  defaults to time(0) seed            random          integer seed for random numbers, defaults to time+pid.  deprecated. nthreads        auto            number of threads to use (render and animate) verbose         0               if non-zero then print progress meter on stderr bits            33              also 16, 32, or 64: sets bit-width of internal buffers (33 means 32-bit floating-point) bpc             8               bits per channel of color: only png supports 16 (render/animate) image           filename        replace palette with png, jpg, or ppm image use_vars        -1              comma sep list of variation #'s to use when generating a random flame (genome only) dont_use_vars   unset           comma sep list of variation #'s to NOT use when generating a random flame. (genome only) cross0          NA              randomly select one genome from this file to genetically cross (genome only) cross1          NA                with one genome from this file (genome only) method          NA              method for genetic cross: alternate, interpolate, or union. (genome only) mutate          NA              randomly mutate a random genome from this file (genome only) symmetry        NA              set symmetry of result. (genome only) clone           NA              clone random flame in input (genome only) clone_all       NA              clones all flames in file.  useful for applying template to all flames (genome only) animate         NA              interpolates between all flames in a file, using times specified in file (genome only) sequence        NA              360 degree rotation 'loops' times of each control point plus rotating transitions (genome only) loops           NA              number of times to rotate each control point in sequence (genome only) tries           50              number of tries to make to find a good genome. (genome only) strip           NA              strip input, frame and nframes control which one. (genome only) transparency    0               make bknd transparent, if format supports it (render/animate) name_enable     0               use 'name' attr in <flame> to name image output if present (render only) nick            ""              nickname to use in <edit> tags / img comments url             ""              url to use in <edit> tags / img comments id		""		ID  to use in <edit> tags / img comments comment         ""              comment string for <edit> tags (genome only) use_mem         auto            floating point number of bytes of memory to use (render only) noedits         unset           omit edit tags from output (genome only) write_genome    0               write out genome associated with center of motion blur window (animate only) print_edit_depth 0              depth to truncate <edit> tag structure.
 0 prints all <edit> tags (genome only) intpalette      unset           round palette entries for importing into older Apophysis versions (genome only) insert_palette  unset           insert the palette into the image.